byuitechops/get-data-from-canvas/README.md

 *Explanation of Calls:*

 Under the events property is a list of all the times the user has logged in.
 Which includeds a time stamp, so the number of logins per day can be deduced.

+The property named "created_at" is what we're looking for.
+This will give us the time stamp.

+*CSV Format:*

+Rows: Student Names

+Columns:
+- Col 1:
+    - user_id of each student.
+- Col 2:
+    - Timestamp of when login occured.